asizikov/asizikov.github.io/_posts/2016-09-24-code-for-reviewer.md

 Now scroll up and compare with the first attempt.
 Much shorter, right?

-Now the reviewer has no information about types, about the nature of methods and properties.
+Ok, the reviewer has no information about types, about the nature of methods and properties.
 They do not know what `DayUtils` is.
-That might be an `enum`, or a static class or anything else.
+It might be an `enum`, or a static class or anything else.

 The only information that reviewer has is the logic of the method.
 And now they can focus on it because that's what is important here after all.
 The logic, not the AST structure.

 ![Review ](/images/code-for-reviewer/review.png)

-Please, let the compiler to its job, and focus on what **does** matter here.
+Please, let the compiler to its job, and help the reviewer focus on what **does** matter here.

 Feel free to comment on this if you agree or disagree.